 This column removes employer pension contributions made from the Net Cost of Services and replaces with current and past service costs.
 It also adds the net Interest on the defined benefit liability to Financing and Investment Income and Expenditure.
-Most of the entries in this column come from the Pension Reserve (see note 4(a))
+Most of the entries in this column come from the Pension Reserve.